Kim V. Goldsmith

 The last diary of Miles Franklin

-On 8 March 2018, on behalf of Miles and with the blessing of her extended family from across NSW, who gathered in Dubbo at Macquarie Regional Library, her last diary chronicling the final months of her life in 1954, was gifted to the State Library of NSW to join the other 46 diaries in their collection.
+On 8 March 2018, on behalf of Miles and with the blessing of her extended family from across NSW, who gathered in Dubbo at Macquarie Regional Library (not far from Gus’ farm at Peak Hill), her last diary chronicling the final months of her life in 1954, was gifted to the State Library of NSW to join the other 46 diaries in their collection.

 Read Margaret Francis’ speech from the diary handover event.
 She tells how she rediscovered the diary and explains the many family connections to Miles Franklin.